user-10235/MyFirstProject/README.md

 is a green light, the cars speed up throught the intersections.
 This simulation can be used to show that traffic flow can be regulated by changing the speeds of the cars as they approach a traffic light.
 This project is a demonstration of one potential application of variable speed used in traffic to regulate the flow.
-This approach also includes energy savings as an additional solution other than regulationg the traffic.
+This approach also includes energy savings as an additional solution other than regulating the traffic.
 This project can be useful as a visualization for building other simulations that include traffic flow regulation and the code can also be improved by adding more variables to the simulation and make it more realistic.